Theano/libgpuarray/doc/installation.rst

 Mac-specific instructions
 -------------------------

-The only supported compile is the clang version that comes with Xcode.
+The only supported compiler is the clang version that comes with Xcode.
 Select the appropriate version of Xcode for you version of macOS.

 It might be possible to use a version of gcc built using Homebrew or MacPorts, but this is untested and unsupported.